aditya2001/selenium-interview-questions/README.md

 NoSuchElementException is thrown by the findElement() method in Selenium WebDriver when the desired web element cannot be located using the specified locator, such as ID, name, CSS Selector, or XPath.

 1. `Dynamic values` -> Some web elements are very dynamic in nature.
 In such cases the specified locator cannot be accessed by Selenium WebDriver as its properties keep on changing causing NoSuchElementException.
     For example, while automating, the locator value was “//a[@class=’abc_123’]”, however while executing the test the class value got changed to “abc_456”.

-We can handle this using contains or starts-with method.
+    We can handle this using `contains` or `starts-with` method.

 2. `element not yet loaded` -> Some elements take time to load as there can be synchronization issues between app and selenium script and therefore we may get no such element exception.

-We can handle this using dynamic wait time like explicit wait time.
+    We can handle this using dynamic wait time like `explicit wait time`.
 ```java
 WebDriverWait wait =new WebDriverWait(driver, Duration.ofSeconds(10)
 WebElement login=wait.until(ExpectedConditions.elementToBeClickable(By.xpath("//button[text()='login']")));